-Gravity sewers are not a one-size fits all solution to wastewater management.
-Local context, such as lot sizes, population density, and soil conditions, all affect cost-effectiveness and appropriateness of various wastewater solutions.
-These online resources and the committee aim to help communities consider a greater range of viable wastewater solutions.
+Gravity sewers are not a one-size-fits-all solution to wastewater management.
+Local context, such as lot sizes, population density, and soil conditions, all affect the cost-effectiveness of wastewater solutions.

-Wastewater infrastructure is expensive, however, affordable when you have enough customers to share costs.
+Wastewater infrastructure is expensive, but affordable when you have enough customers to share in the costs.
 Increasingly, communities facing wastewater challenges have small populations and many failing household on-site septic systems.
-In the past, a limited number of Ohio communities were fortunate to take advantage of limited grant funding such as 20% grants and research and development funds from the Ohio Water Development Authority.
-Still many communities throughout the 1990s and 2000s could not access affordable financing for wastewater infrastructure to be put in.
+In the past, a limited number of Ohio communities were fortunate enough to take advantage of limited grant funding such as 20% grants and research and development funds from the Ohio Water Development Authority.
+But many communities could not access affordable financing for wastewater infrastructure during the 1990s and 2000s.

-An important exception was the installation of the Amesville, OH small diameter effluent sewer and textile media based treatment system in 2008.
-Amesville is unique in that it involves multiple discharge points on one NPDES permit, requires a Class A operator (lowest certification), and has successfully maintained O&M costs at around $15,000 annually over the last 10 years.
+An important exception occurred in the village of Amesville.
+In 2008, the village installed a small diameter effluent sewer and textile media-based treatment system.
+Amesville is unique in that it involves multiple discharge points on one NPDES permit and requires a Class A operator (lowest certification).
+The village successfully maintained its O&M costs at around $15,000 annually over the last 10 years.
 The Amesville example is an outlier, rather than the norm.

 Generally, in Ohio, excess nutrient loading by on-site septic systems to soil is not the issue.
 It is the hydraulic loading that is problematic for many on-site systems.
 When lots are too small to infiltrate the flows, an off-site cluster system serving several homes may be possible.